 This is a simple illustrated step by step guide for anyone to batch resize digital images to a much better file size for use online.
 Although some of the wording is slightly different, you can also use this guide as a basis if you use Photo Elements.

 This is a relatively simple photo and image resizer tool that will be added to your “right-click” mouse options on your computer.
 Importantly it is FREE!

 - select the photos you wish to resize, right-click on them and look for the “Resize pictures” option and click it.

 - A new window opens with various generic sizes selected.
 Select your size, or create a new size e.g. 1024 x 768 and process the images.

 - Always use the default option to create a new image as then you can still always use the original photo.

 A fundamental guide for resizing images using this tool can be found on the download page.

 Photo Watermarking Software

 This tool lets you put your own personal watermark or copyright over your digital photos to help prevent theft.
-The free version will watermark 50 images at once while the paid version is unlimited.
-You can also use this as a resizing tool.
-I regularly used the professional version of this great tool myself, but the free version is excellent too.
+The free version is no longer available!

 System Requirements: Windows 2000, XP, Vista and you need to install